isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 >[!NOTE]
 >
-> Microservice-based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, and CUSTOM types of output presets.
+> Microservice-based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, JSON, and CUSTOM types of output presets.

 ## Issues with existing publishing workflows on cloud